zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture11.png)

-- Run through the installation process
+- Run through the installation process.
+In our tests, we used the default installation settings.

     ![](images/studentguide/Picture12.png)